IGARDS/igards.github.io/_pages/people.md

 Davidson College

 <div class="small">
-Chartier is an applied mathematician with a focus in computer science, and frequently works in data analytics with a specialty in sports analytics.
-He has worked with the NBA, ESPN's Sport Science, NASCAR teams, and fantasy sports sites.
-Chartier directs and works with a team of about two dozen student researchers to provide analytics to Davidson College sports teams.
+Chartier specializes in sports analytics.
+He frequently works on data analytics projects with groups such as the NBA, NFL, ESPN's Sport Science program, NASCAR teams, and fantasy sports sites.
+He also serves as Chief Academic Officer for the predictive software company Tresata.
+He, along with a team of over 60 student researchers, supply analytics to Davidson College sports teams.
+Dr. Chartier is a recipient of a national teaching award from the Mathematical Association of America and his research was recognized with an Alfred P. Sloan Research Fellowship.
+He authored the book "When Life is Linear: From Computer Graphics to Bracketology” and "Math Bytes: Google Bombs, Chocolate-Covered Pi, and Other Cool Bits in Computing”.
+He also taught a 24-lecture series entitled "Big Data: How Data Analytics Is Transforming the World for Teaching Company”.
+Dr. Chartier serves on the Editorial Board for Math Horizons.
+He was the first chair of the Advisory Council for the National Museum of Mathematics.
+He has also worked with Google and Pixar on their K-12 educational initiatives.
+Dr. Chartier has served as a resource for a variety of media inquiries, including appearances with Bloomberg TV, NPR, the CBS Evening News, USA Today, and The New York Times.
 </div>

 ## Yoichi Izunaga, Ph.D.